stadtlandcode/argufactum/README.md

+# AngularJS APP (static/)
+The AngularJS APP contains currently 3 prototypes: a questionnaire, comparison table and an argument collection tool

+License: MIT

+## Getting started
+Just open the file static/index.html in your browser or execute the script static/scripts/web-server.js to start a node.js instance

+# JAVA-Webapp (de.ifcore.argue/)
-This Java-Webapp is a prototype for collecting arguments and facts for controversial discussed topics.
-It is currently deployed on http://argufactum.de
+The Java-Webapp is a prototype for collecting arguments and facts for controversial discussed topics.
+It is currently deployed on http://argufactum.de/v1

-License: AGPLv3
+License: MIT

 Technology stack:
 - Spring, Spring MVC, Spring Security, Spring Social